 Generally, everyone should ask the question; “when is probate not necessary?” when they are considering their estate planning.

-Formal transfers of a deceased persons property to their heirs and devises in California may require probate administration supervised by a California superior court.
+Formal transfers of a deceased person’s property to their heirs and devices in California may require probate administration supervised by a California superior court.

-Probate is not necessary in the following circumstances (independent of the value of the estate).
+When is probate not necessary independent of the value of the estate

 - Property held in a trust revocable by the decedent;